paulegg1/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 UPDATE :  We needed the protocols in the ENV VARs that are used in the resources/CORS definitions in app.py.
 Needed to add `https://` in the BE task definition and redeploy.

+This then works, I have a working app at cruddur.paulegg.com.